zeroluck/docs/sources/admin-guide/installation/index.md

 script assumes OpenDJ, so you'd also have to take a close look at that script to make sure the same things happen.
 For example, installing the right schema, index creation, read/write permissions, and other configuration is needed.

+## Licenses

+All software used in the Gluu Server is free to use in production.
+The core components published by Gluu, oxAuth and oxTrust, are held under an MIT License.
+Visit [licenses](.introduction/licenses/) to learn more about the various licenses in use.